webrtc/KITE/README.md

 ### Open the dashboard

-After running the test, you can open the Allure dashboard with the command `a`.
+After running the test, you can open the Allure dashboard with the command `kite_a`.

 __On Windows:__
 ```
 cd %KITE_HOME%\KITE-AppRTC-Test
-a
+kite_a
 ```
 __On Linux/Mac:__
 ```
 cd $KITE_HOME/KITE-AppRTC-Test
-a
+kite_a
 ```

 Congratulation!
 You should see the results of your first KITE test.